AI-4-SE/CfgNet-A-Framework-for-Tracking-Equality-Based-Configuration-Dependencies-Across-a-Software-Project/README.md

 ## Stack Overflow Analysis

-We analyzed Stack Overflow (SO) posts to extract typical real-world configuration dependency.
+We analyzed Stack Overflow (SO) posts to extract typical real-world configuration dependencies across various technologies.
-To this end, we downloaded the SO dataset from the Stack Exchange Data Dump on June 7, 2021.
+To this end, we downloaded the SO dataset from the [Stack Exchange Data Dump](https://archive.org/details/stackexchange) on June 7, 2021.
 To find related SO posts about cross-technology configuration dependencies, we followed previous SO analyses by creating a vocabulary using technology-specific plugin names and other popular technologies that cover common areas of software development.

 - technology-specific plugins: maven, docker, docker-compose, travis